neilrathi/neilrathi.github.io/index.md

 **Neil Rathi**, Michael Hahn, and Richard Futrell (2021).
 An information-theoretic characterization of morphological fusion. _Proceedings of Empirical Methods in Natural Language Processing (EMNLP)_. **SIGTYP Best Paper** \[[pdf](https://aclanthology.org/2021.emnlp-main.793.pdf)\]

-**Neil Rathi** (2021).
-Dependency Locality and Neural Surprisal as Predictors of Processing Difficulty: Evidence from Reading Times. _Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics (CMCL)_. \[[pdf](https://www.aclweb.org/anthology/2021.cmcl-1.21.pdf)\]

 ### colophon\*

-this website is on it's like eighth iteration even though i have no real justification for that. it uses jekyll, github pages, and noto sans. it leaves much to be desired.
+this website is on it's like eighth iteration even though i have no real justification for that. it uses the jekyll [minimal](https://github.com/orderedlist/minimal) theme, github pages, and noto sans. it leaves much to be desired.

 \*i am pretentious